resbaz/nectar-cloud-lessons/Lessons/Lesson_II/Lesson_II.md

 # Launch your own instance

 Get students to walk through the creation of an instance, following in Anna's footsteps.
+Once they've done this they can shut it down again.